infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

 @tailwind utilities;
 ```

-In this step, the color is totally up to your taste, the full source code is availabel on Github for your references.
+In this step, the color is totally up to your taste, the full source code is available on Github for your references.
 In order to save users' preferences, `localStorage` is an execellent choice for a SPA app like this.
 From MDN, *"The read-only localStorage property allows you to access a Storage object for the Document's origin; the stored data is saved across browser sessions. localStorage is similar to sessionStorage, except that while data stored in localStorage has no expiration time"* The function `toggleDarkMode` below is written base on it.
 The function will accept a parameter to set the intended theme (which we can use when initializing the application) or toggle it.

 ```javascript
 toggleDarkMode(theme, evt) {